Life

 Popa, Radu.
 Between Necessity and Probability: Searching for the Definition and Origin of Life.
 Berlin: Springer, 2004.

-Consider the link to Design and, especially, to speculative design and Speculation
+Consider the link to Design, especially speculative design and Speculation.

 Living System